Karthikys6/k8swebapp/README.md

-## Continuous Deployment of WebApp in K8s using Jenkins Pipeline
+## Deployment of WebApp in K8s using Jenkins Pipeline

 ### Pre-requisites
 minikube